Course-Based Undergraduate Research Experience, Cascade Sorte, Nancy Aguilar-Roca, Jessica Pratt, July 2018

 Professor Steven Allison wrote about federal science funding at UCI in the Los Angeles Times Daily Pilot.

 Saving Our Planet -Timothy Bradley Mar 2017

 Professor Tim Bradley speaks to UCI Magazine about the Salton Sea project and the role nature should play in our lives.

-Welcome new faculty members of the Ayala School, EEB Dr. Celia Faiola and MBB Dr. Ilhem Messaoudi.
+Welcome new faculty members of the Biological Sciences School, EEB Dr. Celia Faiola and MBB Dr. Ilhem Messaoudi.